rudra-singh1/scn-documentation/community/code-of-conduct.md

 ## Discussion

-If you have questions about any aspect of the code of conduct, or want to propose amending it, please contact the @moderators group, or drop in to the public #governance channel on Slack.
+If you have questions about any aspect of the code of conduct, or want to propose amending it, please contact the @moderators group, or drop in to the public #governance channel on Discord.

 ## Attribution